-community educator, writer, & herbalist
+community organizer, writer, & herbalist

-Her pedagogy is published in her Master's thesis, "Spirits in the Food: A Pedagogy for Cooking and Healing" (Georgia State University, 2016).
+Her cooking pedagogy is published in her Master's thesis, "Spirits in the Food: A Pedagogy for Cooking and Healing" (Georgia State University, 2016).

 CV available upon request.